Search This Blog

 I thought they disappeared after a bunch of singles but reading about the Moondogs I found they even had their own TV show.

-Named after an early John Lennon group name their was for a brief moment something magical about the Moondogs.
+Named after an early John Lennon group name there was for a brief moment something magical about the Moondogs.
 When Little Murders got up to Sydney later in the year I found a few fellow Moondogs fans.
 Seems they had a bit more popularity up there.